Sograap/OvoPath/Automatic_follicle_segmentation/readme.md

 ## 2. Download U-Net weights and tutorials

-- The U-Net model weights and tutorials are available in the North Western cloud (available soon).
+- The U-Net model weights and tutorials are available [here](https://drive.google.com/drive/folders/1PLWm6D0ISTOdkImtSeQu3klWU0VggQwi?usp=sharing).
 - The tutorials cover all **OvoPath** features and will be updated over time.

 #### Download & place the model(s)